 - 1. Approve the Addendum (Attachment 2) to the 1997 Initial Study/Mitigated Negative Declaration for Fairview Park to address new information regarding biological resources pertinent to the project. - 2.
-Award a Professional Services Agreement (PSA) with Endemic Environmental Services Inc., 110 E Wilshire Avenue, Suite 305, Fullerton, CA 92832, for professional habitat restoration and monitoring services for the Fairview Park Mesa Restoration Project in an amount not to exceed \$1,311,062 for a term of seven (7) years. - 3.
-Authorize a ten percent (10%) contingency in the amount of \$131,106 for any unforeseen costs that may arise. - 4.
+Award a Professional Services Agreement (PSA) with Endemic Environmental Services Inc., 110 E Wilshire Avenue, Suite 305, Fullerton, CA 92832, for a term of 7 years for professional habitat restoration and monitoring services for the Fairview Park Mesa Restoration Project in an amount not-to-exceed \$1,311,062. - 3.
+Authorize a ten-percent (10%) contingency in the amount of \$131,106 for any unforeseen costs that may arise. - 4.
 Authorize the City Manager and the City Clerk to execute the Professional Services Agreement and future amendments to the agreement within City Council-authorized limits.